 Edge cases where the network is compromised only ever result in a temporary pause to withdrawals to protect the network until the protocol resolves the issue

-Our hypothesis is that the value of privacy erodes with time.
-And so, Obscuro introduces a revelation period that allows developers to one of five fixed periods for when data should be made public.
-Obscuro provides privacy as experienced in the non-blockchain world without building a platform for nefarious activity.
+Obscuro introduces a revelation period that allows developers to one of five fixed periods for when data should be made public.
+Obscuro provides encryption as experienced in the non-blockchain world without building a platform for nefarious activity.

 An important insight in this direction is that the value of confidentiality decays over time, to the point where transactions may just be of historical interest.
 For many transactions involving value, it is critical that they are not public when processed and cannot be front-run (MEV), but for others, they are price-sensitive for a more extended period.
 Obscuro uses this insight and implements a flexible policy for delayed transaction revelation.
 The knowledge that transactions become public in the future is a deterrent for users to engage in criminal behaviour because law-enforcement agencies will eventually catch up.

 Obscuro transactions are encrypted with different keys representing discrete revelation periods, which can be revealed independently.